-Health In Harmony’s program partner and pilot project, Alam Sehat Lestari, is an Indonesian non-profit co-founded by Dr. Kinari Webb, Dr. Hotlin Ompusunggu, and Dr. Antonia Gorog.
+Alam Sehat Lestari is an Indonesian non-profit and Health In Harmony’s pilot program, started with the help of Indonesian dentist, Dr. Hotlin Ompusunggu and Dr. Antonia Gorog.
 The Indonesian name of the organization means “healthy nature everlasting,” and the acronym, ASRI, means, “harmoniously balanced.”

 *Photo credit: Michelle Bussard, Chelsea Call, Bryan Watt, Nicholas Salazar